pallavjhawar/help.supportbee.com/_posts/2011-12-25-assign-tickets-to-group.markdown

 Where can I access the tickets assigned to my Groups?
 -----------------------------------------------------

-You can access all the tickets that are assigned to you in the ‘My Group Tickets’ section in the left navigation bar.
+You can access all the tickets that are assigned to you in the 'My Group Tickets' section in the left navigation bar.